Documenting status and error codes

 Status codes don’t appear in the response body.
 They appear in the response header, which you might not see by default.

 Remember when we submitted the curl call back in an earlier lesson?
-In one exercise, we submitted a curl call and specified (by adding
+In order to get the response header, we need to add

 The first line,